bbglab/bbgwiki/docs/Tools/BBG-tools/BGsignature.md

 BGsignature package includes three tools:

-* __count__: count the number of mutations in the k-nucleotide contexts
+* __count__: get the number of mutations in the k-nucleotide contexts
-* __frequency__: count the frequency of mutations (count divided by total mutations) in the k-nucleotide contexts
+* __frequency__: get the frequency of mutations (count divided by total mutations) in the k-nucleotide contexts
-* __normalize__: normalize the frequency of mutations taking into account the k-nucleotide contexts
+* __normalize__: get the normalized frequency of mutations taking into account the k-nucleotide contexts

 The count and the frequency of mutations can be computed for a set of regions or for a set of mutations that fall within certain regions.